QingFeng-awa/AuModSite/en/guide/tutorial/install/Steam.md

 3. You should be redirected to the latest official version of the mod you want to install.
 In this page, scroll down until you find the word `Assets`.
 ![Tutorial Image 2](/guide/SteamInstall2.png)
 4. Click the file with the `.zip` suffix.
 The browser will pop up a download page, please wait for it to finish downloading.
-5. After the download is complete, open the compressed package.
+5. After the download is complete, open the compressed package and extract it.
 > We will not elaborate on the use of compression software in this tutorial, please click the link to watch the tutorial video:<br>
 > [【Electronic Literacy Course】【Beginner Must-See】How to extract compressed files?](https://www.bilibili.com/video/BV1xZ4y1v7pU)
 6. After extracting the compressed package, open the Among Us root directory.